-Since 1985 the force has investigated over 30 cases involving persons appointed or elected to parliament. ...
-Most of these investigations have been carried out amidst great public debate.
-Yet in each case I can find no evidence that members of the force did other than their duty without fear, favour or affection of or towards any person. ...
-47
+Since 1985 the force has investigated over 30 cases involving persons appointed or elected to parliament. ...Most of these investigations have been carried out amidst great public debate.
+Yet in each case I can find no evidence that members of the force did other than their duty without fear, favour or affection of or towards any person. ..."
+50

 In follow-up questions Inkster revealed that there were fifteen on-going investigations.
-The immediate result of this disclosure was further accusations that this statement had 'warned' those political suspects to get home and destroy evidence.
+In what might be seen as a 'damned if you do and damned if you don't' scenario, the immediate result of this disclosure was further accusations that this statement had 'warned' those political suspects to get home and destroy evidence.

 Deputy Commissioner Jensen and Assistant Commissioner Stamler are quoted as having had concerns that the federal police had become co-opted by the political process specifically under the Mulroney era.
 Weekly meetings with the Solicitor General of the day meant that critical information about ongoing investigations was being shared with their political masters.
-After Solicitor General Kelleher recommended Norm Inkster for Commissioner to replace Commissioner Simmonds upon his retirement, Kelleher made his own Assistant Deputy Minister, Michael Shoemaker-a civilian bureaucrat-
+After Solicitor General Kelleher recommended Norm Inkster for